KrisGoorhuis/pleo-space-rockets/README.md

 # pleo-space-rockets

-launches: flight_id
-pads: site_id

 how might favorites feature be extended?

 open to correct favorites - keep track of page in Redux?

-Are elements within Launch and launch-pads identical?
-To be taken out?

 ## Things I'd Do With More Time